serhattsnmz/notion-widgets/clockify-widget/readme.md

 ## Work Limit and Daily Work Limit:

-If you work limit, color of week total time or daily time will change;
+If you set work limit, color of week total time or daily time will change;

 - Red, if total time is less than limit;
 - Green, if total time is greater than limit